Music Program Entry Auditions

 After you’ve submitted your materials, you’ll receive a confirmation email and further information from the Music Department.
 Remember, you must already be accepted by the UW-Parkside Admissions Office before the Music Department can formally act upon your video audition submission.

-What some help preparing for your virtual audition?
+Want some help preparing for your virtual audition?

 Virtual auditions are different than in-person auditions, no doubt about that.
 The way you prepare is a little different, too.
 That's why we asked our faculty experts for their top tips to prepare.